Key Contributor: Begum Komurcuoglu, Chartered Physiotherapist

 • Slowly lower down and repeat.

-• Keep the top leg lengthening away from you to keep the waist straight
+• Keep the top leg lengthening away from you to help keep your hip joint open

-• Imagine your heel on the top leg is sliding up and down a wall behind you so that keep the hip towards slight extension to keep the glutes working
+• Ensure your top leg doesn’t start sliding forward.
+Imagine the heel on the top leg is sliding up and down a wall behind you so that it stays in line with your bottom

-• Maintain the alignment of the rest of your spine including your neck!
+• Maintain the alignment of the rest of your spine including your neck and head.

 Related Reading: Pilates exercises for legs